samboy/maramake/README.md

 one is using.

 `ENABLE_FEATURE_MAKE_EXTENSIONS` has been set to 0 in `make.h` so
-that this is a fully POSIX implementation of make.
+that this is a mostly POSIX implementation of make.

 If one does not have make, it is possible to compile this with the included `compile.sh` script.